valkey-io/valkey-rfc/Triggers.md

 ### Triggers as part of function libraries
 Valkey triggers will be implemented as an extension of the Valkey [Function Libraries](https://valkey.io/topics/functions-intro/) .
-A trigger is basically a Valkey function which will be called when some specific keyspace event was issued. in order to register a specific function as trigger, one will simply have to use the new **"register_trigger"**  API which will be available for the different library engines.
+A trigger is basically a Valkey function which will be called when some specific keyspace event is issued. in order to register a specific function as trigger, one will simply have to use the new **"register_trigger"**  API which will be available for the different library engines.
 For example for the (currently only) LUA engine the registration code will look like: